 Using a CDN to send Early Hints at the edge

-Content Delivery Networks (CDNs) provide servers in many different locations to quickly server your website to visitors from across the world.
+Content Delivery Networks (CDNs) provide servers in many different locations to quickly serve your website to visitors from across the world.
 These server locations close to the user are called edge nodes.

 When a visitor opens your website they first connect to an edge node.
 If the response isn't cached then the edge node forwards the request to the server you control.
 This takes some time if your own infrastructure only exists in one location.